 How we collect personal information

-We may also process personal information when our Customer uses our services or Systems – in this case, we process personal information on behalf of our Customer as a processor.
+We may also process personal information when our Client uses our services or Systems – in this case, we process personal information on behalf of our Client as a processor.
 When we act as a processor, we will comply with our legal obligations under the applicable regulations, including respecting the rights of data subjects and assisting the controller in meeting their regulatory obligations.

 Information We Collect Automatically

 We may use technologies such as cookies and pixel tags to provide, monitor, analyze, promote and improve the Site and Systems.
-For example, if you use one of our Systems, a cookie may be used to remember your user name when you return to the System and to improve our understanding of how you interact with the System.
+For example, if you use one of our Systems, a cookie may be used to remember your identifier when you return to the System and to improve our understanding of how you interact with the System.
 You can block cookies on your web browser; however please be aware that some features of the System may not function properly if the ability to accept cookies is disabled.
 We shall always seek your consent before using cookies or similar technologies, where this is required by law.

 When you access any of our Site or Systems using a mobile device, we may collect specific device information contained in your mobile device's "device identifier."
 This device identifier includes information such as the type of device you are using, its operating system, and mobile network information, which may include your mobile phone number.
-We may associate this device identifier with your System account and will use data associated with your device identifier to customize our Systems to your device and to analyze any device-related issues.
+We may use data associated with your device identifier to customize our Systems to your device and to analyze any device-related issues.
 As required under GDPR and CPRA, we will only collect this information where we have a lawful basis, and we will take all necessary steps to protect this information.